otrv4/otrv4-prekey-server/otrv4-prekey-server.md

       * Sends a "Success message", as defined in the [Success Message](#success-message) section.
    1. If this is a "Storage Information Request message":
-      * Uses the sender's instance tag from the DAKE-3 message as the receiver's instance tag and checks that is equal to the previously seen.
+      * Uses the sender instance tag from the DAKE-3 message as the receiver instance tag and checks that is equal to the previously seen.
 If it is not, rejects the message and does not send anything further.
       * Calculates the Prekey MAC key: `prekey_mac_k = KDF(usagePreMACKey, SK, 64)`.